ianvhorn/Double-Bottom-Classifier-/README.md

 MERGE folder: Contains set of stock prices downloaded from Yahoo Finance.
 These files are merged and annotated to create a dataset.

+SPY_TRU: The truths file with augmntation used for training

+MODELS: This folder containes a model file, its validation set, and the corrosponding confusion matrix